 - Either a successful completion of a college-level English course OR successful completion of the TABE test.
-(TABE tests are administered at both Woodfin and Madison Locations.
-Please contact Tim Green (email@example.com) to schedule TABE tests).
+(TABE tests are administered at both A-B Tech Woodfin and A-B Tech Madison Locations.
+Please contact Cynthia Ingle (email@example.com) to schedule TABE tests).

 What is a TABE test?